ggorlen/wasm-click-counter/README.md

 # wasm-click-counter
-A POC for using Emscripten to generate [WASM](https://webassembly.org/) from C with a HTML5 front-end and [Puppeteer](https://github.com/puppeteer/puppeteer) for integration testing (unit testing TBD).
+A POC for using Emscripten to generate [WASM](https://webassembly.org/) from C with a HTML5 front-end, [Puppeteer](https://github.com/puppeteer/puppeteer) for integration testing and [utest](https://github.com/sheredom/utest.h) for unit testing.

 ## Windows installation
 The main dependency is [Emscripten](https://emscripten.org/), which happens to depend on Node and Python which are also used in this project.
 On Windows, I used [Chocolatey](https://community.chocolatey.org/packages/emscripten) to install Emscripten with [this script](https://github.com/aminya/chocolatey-emscripten), running `choco install emscripten -y`.
 The script can also be used without Chocolatey.
 Once `emsdk` is available, I followed the setup shown [in the Emscripten docs](https://emscripten.org/docs/getting_started/downloads.html):